rakib-shahid/FlappyBird-NDS-remake/README.md

 Run FlappyBird-NDS-remake.nds in an emulator or on a DS

-or build it by running the "make" command in this directory (devkitPro + libnds needed, delete build folder first)
+or build it by running the "make" command in this directory (devkitPro + libnds needed)

 ## Progress Pictures
 <img src="/pics/flappybirdRemakeGif.gif" width="216" height="340">